owirsching/cc-m9-let-it-snowglobe/README.md

 ## Brainstorming
 (1) What are your users casually creating?
-My users are casually creating an art piece inspired by the flow of a snowglobe.
+My users are casually creating an art piece inspired by the flow of a snow globe.
 They can draw a design and then watch it slowly fall to the bottom of the screen.

 (2) How do you keep them engaged and excited to create?
 I keep them engaged with the calming sparkling of the snowflakes and their movement.
 The designs made are erased by the fall of the snowflakes, so